CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

 1. A screenshot of browsing your own webserver locally (not via hub and spoke)
 1. A screenshot of browsing your group member's webserver over hub and spoke
 1. A screenshot of browsing google.com through hub and spoke
-1. A screenshot for tapped communications for a group member's python shell communications
-1. A screenshot for tapped communications for a group member's webserver browsing communications
-1. A screenshot for tapped communications for a group member's google browsing communications
-1. A screenshot of wireshark visualizations of a group member's python shell communications
+1. A screenshot of tapped  wireshark visualizations of a group member's python shell communications
-1. A screenshot of wireshark visualizations of a group member's webbrowsing communications
+1. A screenshot of tapped wireshark visualizations of a group member's webbrowsing communications
-1. A screenshot of wireshark visualization of a group member's google browsing communications
+1. A screenshot of tapped wireshark visualization of a group member's google browsing communications

 There is more data than will fit in any one screenshot.
 Please find something that is representative.
 You should consider annotating the screenshot to point out/emphasize what you captured.